 World’s most beautiful winter scenes

-Whether shrouded in snow, dripping with icicles or speckled with frost, some destinations truly come to life when temperatures plummet.
-These photographs show off some of the world's most stunning frosty scenes, from charming little villages to spectacular frozen lakes and soaring snow-capped peaks.
+Whether shrouded in snow, dripping with icicles or studded with frost, some destinations truly come to life when temperatures plummet.
+These photographs show off some of the world's most stunning winter scenes, from charming villages to spectacular frozen lakes and soaring snow-capped peaks.

 Read on to see a selection of the planet's most beautiful winter scenes...